 To ensure that you continue to enjoy a safe school environment...we all need to do our part.
 A toll-free hotline has been established for anonymously reporting crimes, dangerous, or potentially dangerous situations or criminal activity.
-The Clay County School Sofety Hotling is 1 877 723 2728

-The Clay County School Safety Hotline is 1-877-723-2728
+The School Board of Clay County School Safety Hotline is 1-877-723-2728